Eliasdb/eDB/README.md

 -   Apply your Kubernetes manifests to the cluster.
 -   Monitor your source code for changes and redeploy the services when updates are detected.

-Once deployed, your frontend will be available at `http://localhost:3200` and your backend at `http://localhost:9101`.
+Once deployed, your frontend will be available at `http://localhost:4200` and your backend at `http://localhost:9101`.
 You can access these services via a browser or tools like Postman.

 #### 3.1.3 Development Workflow

-Once you are able to spin up the cluster and access the frontend and backend, you are ready to contribute if you wish.
+When you are able to spin up the cluster and access the frontend and backend, you are ready to contribute if you wish.
 Below is a visual representation of this workflow.
 You basically create a branch, make changes, open a PR and wait for checks to pass.
 After checks pass you can then merge to dev branch.

 ![Development Workflow](./diagrams/images/devops/dev/dev-workflowv1.png)